rifflearning/business-analytics/README.md

 #### Restoring Database Backups
 Once the `make up` command has completed (about 2-3 minutes), open a new terminal tab and run `bin/restore-database-backups.sh`.
 It will restore databases from all .sql files in the folder ./database-backups.
 You may need to run `chmod +x ./bin/restore-database-backups.sh`, to make the file executable.

+#### make clean
+It is recommended that, after running the previous command to restore database backups, you run ```make clean```, which will delete all .sql files in the folder ./database-backups.

 ### Using and Configuring Metabase

 If you are using a backup from our current deployment of edu-nexted, the database name in the sql backups